Fireworks Depend on Metals

 Enjoy but respect these metals; we want everyone to have a safe and Happy 4th of July.

-Editor’s Note: This article was originally published in June 2021 but has been refreshed and updated.
+Editor’s Note: This article was originally published in June 2021, updated in 2023, and then refreshed, broken links fixed, and updated in 2025.